isaacmcallister843/Chester_Robotic_Arm/README.md

 - Chess AI support - In progress

 ## Code Examples
-All features are supported through the class; Chester.
-Chester takes one input argument "board," taken from pyfirmata library.
+All features are supported through the

 ```Python
 board = pyfirmata.Arduino('COM3')